sindhuarali4/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git tespo
+This is my first Git respo